okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app/main/index.md

 As you add configuration information about your integration to the submission page, the indicators in the top right show your progress towards 100% completion.

-You must include all required information before you can click the **Submit for Review** button to move your integration into the submission phase.
+You must include all required information before you can click **Submit for Review** to move your integration into the submission phase.

 ## Understand the submission process